AlbertoNRom/virtual-stream-deck/README.md

 ### Other Platforms

-The app can be deployed to any platform that supports Next.js:
+The app can be deployed to any platform that supports Next.js.

-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify
-- Google Cloud Run

 ## 🤝 Contributing